nehalineogi/azure-cross-solution-network-architectures/apim/README-default.md

 2. **Traffic Flows**

    1. Blue/Cyan : Backend API Connections
-   2. Green: Developer Portal and API Gateway Access from on-premises
+   2. Green: Developer Portal and API Gateway Access from on-premises and from Internet
    3. Red: No VPN to on-premises
    4. Purple: Self-hosted APIM Gateway (on-premises) outbound connection to APIM Management plane in Azure

-3. APIM in default mode is accessible from the internet.
+3. Default DNS: APIM in default mode is accessible from the internet.
 Note : VPN connectivity to on-premises is not needed (it's optional).
 Default DNS Resolution is provided by Azure DNS

 **APIM default Mode default hostnames**
-Note: All resolve to public IP: 13.92.61.44
+Note: All resolve to APIM VIP - public IP: 13.92.61.44

 ```
 API Gateway :           nnapi-default.azure-api.net